 1958-62: Third Nehru Ministry at the Centre

 The Congress party won the 1957 and later 1962 elections as well.
-Nehru served as Prime Minister of India for three consecutive terms that are for 17 years.
+Nehru served as Prime Minister of India for three consecutive terms, for 17 years.

 He annexed Goa into India from the Portuguese occupation in 1961 after years of failed negotiations.
 He was lauded and criticized for the use of force internally and externally.